Travel Update

 Enjoying the outdoors in Kristinehamn ©Clive Tompsett - imagebank.sweden.se

-How long do you need to travel in Scandinavia?
+How long do you need to travel in the Nordics?

-The length of your stay in Scandinavia really depends on how much time you have to spare and how in-depth you want to explore the region.
-We recommend spending a minimum of 7 days on your Scandinavia tour, in order to see a range of destinations and highlights without rushing too much.
+The length of your stay in the Nodics depends on how in-depth you want to explore the region and which countries you want to go to.
+To see a range of destinations and highlights without feeling too rushed, we recommend spending at least 10 days.

-Of course, the more time you spend on your Scandinavia trip, the more places you’ll be able to discover.
-These Scandinavia tours offer a range of durations and travel styles, with some options to visit the complete Nordic region.
-This includes not just Scandinavia, but Iceland and Finland too!
+Of course, the more time you have, the more places you’ll be able to discover.
+These Scandinavia tours offer a range of durations and travel styles, with some trips allowing you to explore the complete Nordic region.
+This includes not just Scandinavia but Iceland and Finland too!

-Which of these Nordic destinations would you like to visit in 2023?
-Our travel experts can help you decide where to go depending on your interests.
+Which of these Nordic destinations would you like to visit?
+Our travel experts will help you decide where to go depending on your interests.
 They’ll plan an unforgettable Nordic getaway for you using their insider knowledge and local connections.

-As part of the travel package, you’ll always have accommodation, daily breakfast and local transport arrangements included.
-What’s more, during your trip you get access to our 24/7 helpline.
-This means we are only ever a call away, at any time of day.
+As part of your travel package, you’ll get accommodation, daily breakfast and local transport arrangements.
+What’s more, during your trip you have access to our 24/7 helpline.
+This means we are only ever a call away at any time of day.

-Get in touch with us to start planning your Nordic adventure, or to find out more about 2023 tours from our regional travel experts.
+Get in touch with us to start planning your Nordic adventure or to find out more from our regional travel experts.

 Tags: